ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 823.96882888   0.05378992

 ```
 Similar to the Feynman model, the exponential model fit to the Hawking data was signicant, and the estimated parameters for the exponential model were also significant.
-Visualizing the data against the model prediction, we find that the Hawking model also adequately captures the exponential trend.
+Visualizing the data against the model prediction, we find that the Hawking model (denoted by the pink dashed line) also captures the exponential trend.

 <p align="center">